 Two hoses then run from the pressure pot to the spray gun.
 One carries the paint, and one carries the air (the hose attached to the handle).
 This means that the gun is light and easy to use, and it can also be turned upside down and used in confined spaces.

 Above – the pressure feed gun.

-All of our courses have a City and Guilds badge on them so that your certificate has value.
+Almost all of our courses are Assured by City and Guilds so that your certificate has value.